Dates & Tuition

 When campers visit the Camp Store, they can ask the Camp Store Manager what their remaining balance is – we call this their “Camp Store Wallet.”
 If at anytime during the summer your camper’s Camp Store Wallet reaches $25, we will contact you to see if you would like to raise their spending limit.
 You can also “add money” or request access to your camper’s Camp Store Wallet, including their balance and purchases, at any time by contacting us.

 Again, you will only be charged for your camper’s purchases, not their entire deposit.
-At the end of each term during Final Weekend, families may visit the camp store at Land O’Peaks and the TEs or browse online – credit card, Apple Pay, Google Pay, Cash App, and Afterpay are accepted at both.
+At the end of each Summer Camp term during Final Saturday and on Departure Day for Quarter B-4, families may visit the camp store at Land O’Peaks and the TEs or browse online – credit card, Apple Pay, Google Pay, Cash App, and Afterpay are accepted at both.

 The Camp Store provides a great opportunity for campers to learn responsibility and work on decision-making skills.
 We highly recommend you sit down with your camper(s) to discuss the Camp Store and using credit – so that they know their spending limit and what they should be spending their credit on.
 A conversation about budgeting and only getting what is needed can provide a valuable lesson.